Noble Sissle: Career

 Sissle and his band appear in a 1931 British Pathétone Weekly filmed at Ciro's nightclub in London, performing Walter Donaldson's "Little White Lies" and "Happy Feet", written by Jack Yellen and Milton Ager.
 In 1932, Sissle appeared with Nina Mae McKinney, the Nicholas Brothers, and Eubie Blake in Pie, Pie Blackbird, a Vitaphone short released by Warner Bros.
 In February 1931, Sissle accompanied Adelaide Hall on piano at the prestigious Palace Theatre (Broadway) in New York during her 1931-32 world tour.
 In 1932, Noble Sissle and Band appeared in the Vitaphone film "That's the Spirit," also featuring Cora La Redd and Miller and Moreland.
 Sissle collaborated with other artists such as Lena Horne and Duke Ellington, and was friends with Ethel Waters, Cab Calloway, and Nat King Cole.
+In 1937, Sissle helped found the Negro Actors Guild, serving as its first president.
+Despite his friendship history with Al Jolson, Sissle would become openly critical of Jolson's use of blackface and "Mammy" routine by 1938.
+During World War 2, he would tour with the USO.

 In 1954, the New York radio station WMGM, which was then owned by Loew's Theatre Organization, signed Sissle as a disc jockey.
 His show featured the music of African-American recording artists.
 Sissle was a member of Alpha Phi Alpha fraternity.